by Karin Peterson

 The site’s most unusual artifact is a huge, odd-shaped lump of iron.
 This was the ironmaster’s worst fear.
 If the internal temperature of the furnace dropped too low, the iron in the crucible solidified prematurely.
 The resulting mass, nicknamed a “salamander,” had to be extracted from the furnace’s crucible.
 Salamanders wasted valuable materials and, more crucially, time.
 The furnace had to be allowed to cool before workers could take it apart and remove the mass; then the workers had to rebuild the furnace and heat it up again.
 The salamander on the ground in Kent shows the holes from the air blast nozzles.

-The Sloane-Stanley Museum is located on Route 7 one mile north of the intersection with Route 341.
+The Eric Sloane Museum & Kent Iron Furnace is located on Route 7 one mile north of the intersection with Route 341.
 The museum is open through October, Wednesday-Sunday, 10 a.m. to 4 p.m.
 Admission is free, but donations are welcome.
 The adjacent Connecticut Antique Machinery Association and Connecticut Mining Museum are open the same hours; although admission is free, a donation is requested.

 Karin Peterson is the museum director for the Connecticut Commission on Culture & Tourism.
 Her responsibilities include oversight of Old New-Gate Prison & Copper Mine (which she wrote about in the Spring 2006 HRJ), the Sloane-Stanley Museum, the Prudence Crandall Museum in Canterbury, and the Henry Whitfield State Museum in Guilford.